What is the Dependency Ratio?

 - Working Population – Those aged between 16 and 63

-When the dependency ratio is higher, it indicates that the working population faces a greater burden supporting the dependent population.
-Thus, the focus behind the metric is separating the working class from the non-working class.
+When the dependency ratio percentage is large, it indicates that the working population faces a greater burden supporting the dependent population.

-The reason for separating the groups is due to the lack of potential generated income.
-Individuals who are less than 15 years old are unlikely to receive personal income due to employment regulations.
-Individuals who are above 64 would be considered elderly who is of retirement age, where they are not expected to be part of the workforce.
-Thus, for both groups, it is often necessary for the employed to provide outside support to accommodate their needs.
+The groups are separated into those that can work and those that cannot.
+Individuals who are less than 15 years old are unlikely to receive personal income due to employment regulations (child labor laws).
+Individuals who are above 64 are considered to be of retirement age, where they are not expected to be part of the workforce.
+Thus, for both groups, the assumption is that those that are of legal working age will be the ones to support their living needs.

 Understanding the Dependency Ratio

-As the dependency ratio compares the working class to the non-working population, it becomes a tool for people to track shifts in employment.
-As the nonworking citizens rise, the working class will incur larger taxes to support those who are unable to provide for themselves based on law.
+As the dependency ratio compares the working to the non-working population, it is used to track shifts in employment.
+As the non-working group increases, the working population will shoulder a greater tax burden as there are fewer people to spread it out to.

 Often, the dependency ratio will be re-adjusted for people who are nearing the age of 65.
 As those who are seniors require more government assistance relative to those below the age of 15, the ratio must be shifted to more accurately reflect the aging population.